Roger Milla: International career

 Milla was capped 77 times for the national team, scoring 43 goals.
 Milla made his first appearance for Cameroon in 1973 versus Zaire in a World Cup qualifier.

 He made his World Cup debut in also what is considered to be the maiden World Cup appearance for Cameroon when they qualified for the 1982 FIFA World Cup after winning both their final round matches against Morocco at the 1982 FIFA World Cup qualification for the African Zone.
 Milla played an instrumental role in helping Cameroon to qualify for the 1982 World Cup by top scoring in the 1982 FIFA World Cup qualification for the African Zone competition.
 He endured mixed emotions at 1982 FIFA World Cup having a goal disallowed against Peru in their first match.
 Cameroon went out with three draws from their three first-round games.
 Two years later, he was part of the squad competing at the 1984 Summer Olympics in Los Angeles, California.

 Milla was also an integral member of the Cameroonian squad which won the 1984 African Cup of Nations where Cameroon defeated Nigeria 3-1 in the final to secure Cameroon's first ever continental title.
 He was a key member of the Cameroonian side which emerged as runners-up to Egypt in the final of the 1986 African Cup of Nations and he received the best player award in the tournament for being the top goal scorer with 4.
 He was also named in 1986 African Cup of Nations team of the tournament.
 He was also the joint top goalscorer in the 1988 African Cup of Nations with 2 goals alongside Algeria's Lakhdar Belloumi, Abdoulaye Traoré of Ivory Coast and Gamal Abdelhamid of Egypt.
-He once again played a vital role in Cameroon's trumph at the 1988 African Cup of Nations and for his noteworthy performances throughout the tournament, he was adjudged as the player of the tournament and was also included in the 1988 African Cup of Nations team of the tournament.
+He once again played a vital role in Cameroon's triumph at the 1988 African Cup of Nations and for his noteworthy performances throughout the tournament, he was adjudged as the player of the tournament and was also included in the 1988 African Cup of Nations team of the tournament.